Coordinating Council on Juvenile Justice and Delinquency Prevention, Office of Justice Programs, Department of Justice.

 Notice of meeting.

-The Coordinating Council on Juvenile Justice and Delinquency Prevention (Council) announces its winter meeting.
+The Coordinating Council on Juvenile Justice and Delinquency Prevention announces its next meeting.

 FOR FURTHER INFORMATION CONTACT:

 Photo identification will be required to attend the meeting at the OJP 810 7th Street Building.

 BILLING CODE 4410-18-P